athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Ancestries/Elf.md

 ## Others Probably...

-*   Focus on your appearance, either admiring your grace or treating you as if you’re physically fragile.
+*   Focus on your appearance, either admiring your grace or treating you as if you're physically fragile.
-*   Worry that you privately look down on them, or feel like you’re condescending and aloof.
+*   Worry that you privately look down on them, or feel like you're condescending and aloof.

 ## Physical Description